Jane Stanford

-Jane Elizabeth Lathrop Stanford (25 August 1828 – 28 February 1905) was an American philanthropist and co-founder in 1885 of Stanford University (opened 1891) with her husband Leland Stanford, in memory of their only child, Leland Stanford Jr., who died in 1884, aged 15, of typhoid fever.
+Jane Elizabeth Lathrop Stanford (August 25, 1828 – February 28, 1905) was an American philanthropist and co-founder in 1885 of Stanford University (opened 1891) with her husband Leland Stanford, in memory of their only child, Leland Stanford Jr., who died of typhoid fever in 1884 at age 15.

 After her husband's death in 1893, Jane Stanford funded and operated the university almost single-handedly until her unsolved murder by strychnine poisoning in 1905.

 Jane Stanford was the eighth First Lady of California.
 Her husband served as governor from 10 January 1862 to 10 December 1863.

 Early life

 Born Jane Elizabeth Lathrop in Albany, New York, she was the daughter of shopkeeper Dyer Lathrop and Jane Anne (Shields) Lathrop.
 Jane attended The Albany Academy for Girls, the longest-running girls' day school in the country.
 She was the second of six siblings: